skjensen/coursera-data-scientist/Data Cleaning/Assignment/CodeBook.md

 3. Only measurements on the mean and standard deviation are kept in the measurements dataframe
 4. The 3 dataframes are merged into a single large dataframe
 5. The final tidy dataset can be found in variable: df_complete
 6. A special independent dataset is created to contain the mean value of each measurement for all activities for all subjects.
-The dataset can be found in variable: df_mean
+The dataset can be found in variable: df_mean and has been exported as tidy_means.txt

 ## Key variables:
 Activity and Subject are key variables identifying what activity the subject were duing for the measurement values in the remaining variables found in the dataset.